OJP98/Python-XMPP-Client/README.md

 ## Useful notes

-* In order to read any message that a user sent you, first you must "send a private message" and then select the desired user.
-This will show you a list containing all the messages that you haven't read yet (if any).
-You may then skip sending a message to the user by just pressing enter, without entering any text on the input.
+* In order to read any message that a user sent you, first you must "send a private message" or "send a message to a group" and then select the desired user/room.
+This will show you a list containing all the messages managed throughout the session (if any).
+You may then skip sending a message back by just pressing enter, without entering any text on the input.
+That's why it's recommended to set up a virtual enviroment.
+* Installing the versions specified in **requirements.txt** is **HIGHLY RECOMMENDED** due to some bugs that SleekXMPP latest version contains.
 * This project **DOES NOT** handle all of the errors from the server.
 Actually, some features might not work as desired with other created clients.

 ## Developer